avenix/WDK/README.md

 # Wearables Development Toolkit

-The Warables Development Toolkit facilitates the development of wearable device applications.
+The Wearables Development Toolkit is a set of tools to facilitate the development of wearable device / activity recognition applications.
 The usual activities involved in the development of such applications are: data collection, data annotation, algorithm development, algorithm evaluation and deployment (i.e. integration of the code into the wearable device):

 ![Activity Recognition Chain Development](doc/images/ARCDevelopment.png)